matijakolaric-com/django-music-publisher/docs/manual_albumcd.rst

    Album and/or Library CD Add view

-This view has three parts, on library, on album and list of tracks.
+This view has three sections: library, album and tracks.
 Either library data or album data or both must be entered.

 Production music library
 ++++++++++++++++++++++++

-Library refer to production music library.
-Please note that if ``LIBRARY`` is not presnt in settings, the field ``CD Identifier`` will not be present.
+Library refers to production music library.
+Please note that if ``LIBRARY`` is not present in settings, the field ``CD Identifier`` will not be present either.
 Django Music Publisher does not support multiple libraries.
 It also does not support other origins, such as film, theatre, television etc.

-If you wish to mark a work as a library work, you must enter ``CD Indentifier``, the CWR documentation recommends to put in ``INTERNET`` if you do not care about this, though some societies use this field for identification and royalty distribution.
+If you wish to mark a work as a library work, you must enter ``CD Indentifier``, the CWR documentation recommends to put in ``INTERNET`` if you do not care about identifiers, though some societies use this field for identification and royalty distribution.
 Please contact your society for details.

 If you leave this field empty, the work will not be marked as library work.

 Albums
 ++++++

 The second part of this view holds information about the album (or any other release).
-You may also use ti as a placeholder. ``Album name`` is required, other data is optional.
+You may also use it as a placeholder. ``Album name`` is required, other data is optional.

 Tracks
 ++++++

 In the last part, you can enter tracks.
 This is the same data that can be entered through ``Add/Change Work view``, in the part ``First recording``.

-Please note that Django Music Publisher is limited to first recordings/releases, so it is not possible to add one work to more than one track.
-You should NOT try to go around this limitation by creating duplicate works, it will create issues.
+Please note that Django Music Publisher is limited to first recordings/releases, so it is not possible to add one work to more than one album.
+You should NOT try to go around this limitation by creating duplicate works, it will create issues that will be hard to resolve.
 If you really need that feature, then Django Music Publisher is not the right solution for you.

 The field ``release date`` is present both in album data and in track data.
-If both are entered, then the one from track data is used, otherwise the one form the album data.
+If both are entered, then the one from track data is used.
 There is no need to enter the same date in both locations, though it will not break anything if you do.

 .. figure:: /images/tracks_added.png
    :width: 100%